 Director of Youth Education and Family Programming

 Aileen has been working in the field of Jewish education since shortly after her own Bat Mitzvah.
 She holds a BA in Psychology from Goucher College, as well as an MA in Jewish Education from Hebrew College and an MA in Jewish Studies from the Reconstructionist Rabbinical College.
 Aileen came to PSJC with a broad background in progressive Jewish education, including serving as a houseparent at a Jewish boarding school, curriculum development for supplementary programs, implementing an informal Jewish learning programming on a college campus, and directing the children’s program for the National Havurah Committee Summer Institute.
-In addition to directing the Hebrew School, Aileen works with the Family Programming committee, the Shaarei Mitzvah (pre-B’nai Mitzvah) program, and leads a family education Shabbat program bi-weekly at PSJC.
+Aileen loves helping PSJC students and families find new ways to connect with tradition and our community.

 Patrick Francis joined the PSJC staff as the Facilities Manager in April of 2013 after completing a degree in HVAC and Facilities Management at the Technical Career Institute in New York.
 Originally from Jamaica, West Indies, he moved to the US and later joined the Navy.
 Patrick served our country proudly for 25 years.
 He has truly enjoyed becoming “a part of the family.”
 He is the father of 3 and a grandfather of 2.
 You will see him on Shabbat and all other major events, so please take a moment to introduce yourself.